likeafishinthesea/Machine-Learning-Projects/e-commerce/ModelSelectionOnAzure.md

-**Scenario: Business use case: Predicting customer churn for an e-commerce platform**
+**Business use case: Predicting customer churn for an e-commerce platform**

 You are working as an AI/ML engineer for an e-commerce company that is concerned about customer retention.
 The company has noticed that a significant number of customers are not returning to make additional purchases after their initial transactions.